Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Introduction

 as a smooth approximation of $R_1$.
-Using such a smoothing function, problem \eqref{bileveloptimization} can be approximated by a smooth bilevel program, which then allows for use of several optimization techniques which normally require differentiability.
-Thus, they established the convergence analysis for nonsmooth, nonconvex $\ell_p$-norm with $(0 < p \leq 1)$.
+Using such a smoothing function, problem \eqref{bileveloptimization} can be approximated by a smooth bilevel program, which then allows for use of several optimization techniques that normally require differentiability.
+Thus, they established the convergence analysis for the $\ell_p$-norm with $p\in (0,1]$.